markymark501998/Parallel-Grobner-Basis-GPU-Calculation/sage_implementation/README.md

 -CUDA Toolkit (ours was version 10.0 with display driver version 431.XXX)<br/>
 -The want to give yourself a headache figuring this out on your own

-To compile the shared object:
+To compile the shared object (big thanks to Robert T. McGibbon's source code for this):

 `$ sudo python setup.py install`

+Robert T. McGibbon's Repository: [https://github.com/rmcgibbo/npcuda-example](https://github.com/rmcgibbo/npcuda-example)

 Copy the shared object `build/lib.linux-x86_64-2.7/gpuadder.so` to directory where the `f5_2.py` script resides.